palmerigarrett/subscriptions/README.md

-# Setting up The Subscriptions Web API
+# Setting up The Subscriptions Web API Locally

 1. Use the command `git clone ` to clone the repository.
 2. Change your working directory to *backend*.